drakkan/sftpgo/docs/kms.md

 The `secrets` section of the `kms` configuration allows to configure how to encrypt and decrypt sensitive data.
 The following configuration parameters are available:

 - `url` defines the URI to the KMS service
+- `master_key`, defines the master encryption key as string.
+If not empty, it takes precedence over `master_key_path`.
 - `master_key_path` defines the absolute path to a file containing the master encryption key.
 This could be, for example, a docker secrets or a file protected with filesystem level permissions.

 ### Local provider